pierotofy/OpenSplat/README.md

 ## Build

-OpenSplat has been tested on Ubuntu 20.04, but should work on most platforms.
-With some or minimal changes, it should build on Windows and MacOS (help us by opening a PR?).

 Requirements:

  * **CUDA**: Make sure you have the CUDA compiler (`nvcc`) in your PATH that `nvidia-smi` is working. https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html